-When ACDSee parses metadata from a file, the contents of the field is displayed without mapping.
+When ACDSee parses metadata from a file, the content of the field is displayed without mapping.

-Organize tab
+Organize Tab

 The Organize tab displays a tree of categories and a tree of keywords.
-The Category tree context-menu (right-click) allows you to add and delete categories and sub-categories.
+The Category tree context-menu (rightclick) allows you to add and delete categories and sub-categories.
 You can create category sets to quickly categorize your files.
 Right-clicking the Keyword tree also allows the same options.
 Use the keyword tree to create a hierarchy to easily organize your files in a way that holds meaning for you.

-File tab
+File Tab